How we work

 User research and experience strategy

-- Explicit schedules and expectations – no implicit assumptions or last-minute changes
+- Clear schedules – no surprises, no last-minute changes

-If you're autistic or have ADHD and want to contribute – whether through hackathons or alternative arrangements – contact us directly.
-We'll collaboratively determine optimal participation structures.
+If you're autistic or have ADHD and want to contribute – reach out.
+We'll figure out what works best for you.

 1. Demonstrated commitment to neurodiversity